The Haystack Matters for NIAH Evals

 As a quick demo, I’m going to compare 3 different generator haystacks:

-1. The sentences: The grass is green.
+The grass is green.
 The sky is blue.
 The sun is yellow.
 Here we go.
 There and back again.
-(25 tokens)

 What’s important to notice is that none of the 3 haystacks are long enough by themselves to create a haystack up to L=1M context length.
 Instantiating the haystack for any L is done by repeating the generator haystack.